 How and why the Cobra 'Freestyle' or Mixed Martial Arts (MMA) Concept was developed

-The Cobra Martial Arts and Fitness Centres founders are the brothers, Sensei's Craig Monie and Aubrey Monie, who began martial arts training as children in the 1980's.
-They have studied and achieved varying black belt / levels in five different martial arts styles, being Karate, Taekwondo, Muay Thai, Freestyle Kickboxing and Filipino Eskrima.
+The Cobra Martial Arts and Fitness Centres founders are the brothers, Sensei's Craig Monie and Aubrey Monie, who began martial arts training as children.
+They have studied and achieved varying black belts / levels in five different martial arts styles, being Karate, Taekwondo, Muay Thai, Freestyle Kickboxing and Filipino Eskrima.

 What became evident to the founding instructors very early in their own training, was that each individual form of martial art and combat had areas of strength and weakness.
 For instance boxing is excellent for handwork but weak in grappling (close range holding, trapping and controlling), knees, elbows, kicks, take-downs and wrestling.
 Taekwondo teaches amazing high kicks, but often neglects the more practical kicks to the groin, legs, grappling, take-downs and wrestling.
 As a matter-a-fact, if you analyse most 'individual' martial art styles, you will find strengths and weaknesses.